mattsakiyama/mattsakiyama.github.io/academics.md

 ## Courses

+4.00/4.00 GPA

 ### CS50: Introduction to Computer Science
-- Solved problem sets in Python C, and SQL
+- Completed problem sets in Python, C, and SQL
 - Practiced basic web development

 ### Math 21a: Multivariable Calculus
-- Worked with vectors, 3-dimensional space, parameterization, and vector fields.
+- Worked with vectors, 3-dimensional space, parameterization, and vector fields
 - Learned to find critical points and optimize functions, and integrate over curves, surfaces, and solids

-## Clubs
+### LS 1a: Introduction to the Life Sciences
+- Reviewed foundational concepts in chemistry and biochemistry
+- Applied practical laboratory skills in weekly labs

 ## Independent Projects
 - 2017-18: Coded one and two-player text-based blackjack games in Python.
 [GitHub](https://github.com/matsaki289/Blackjack-Matthew-Sakiyama)